higress-group/openapi-to-mcpserver/README.md

 - Automatically sets parameter positions based on OpenAPI parameter locations
 - Handles path, query, header, cookie, and body parameters
 - Generates response templates with field descriptions and improved formatting for LLM understanding
+- **NEW**: Generates output schemas for MCP Protocol 2025-06-18 support
+- **NEW**: Supports structured content responses for enhanced MCP compatibility
 - Optional validation of OpenAPI specifications (disabled by default)
 - Supports template-based patching of the generated configuration